Full Symposium Descriptions

 C08 - Vendor Symposium

-Platform presentations given by representatives from our commercial vendors showcasing the latest in research by our industry partners.
+Platform presentations delivered by representatives from our commercial vendors, highlighting the latest research advancements from our industry partners.

 There are no invited speakers to the Vendor Symposium.